naoshibaikyu/superbuddn/test.md

 Hunter Annoyed: All the more reason for us to get a move on.

-Fallingstar: Weren't those Kayorei's...?
+Fallingstar Annoyed: Weren't those Kayorei's...?

 Shinobu Annoyed: ...
 How would you know?

 Fallingstar: Uhh...
 Let's just go, we're wasting time.

-Hunter: Riiight...
+Hunter Annoyed: Riiight...

 %And so the four hurry on to the main computer room.
 Yeah, they kinda just... left Naoshi as is.